CraneSoftwrights/revenge/en/README.md

 The first deal is five cards per player.
 Subsequent deals are four cards per player.
 When playing four players, all cards end up being played in three rounds unless one or both of the last two cards are jokers.
 When playing three players, as many as three cards can end up being unused.
 When playing two players, as many as four cards can end up being unused.

 When a card is played, it is shown first to all opponents and then discarded face down in the centre discard pile.
 The player proceeds then to act on the card being played.
 Should it be proven that the card in fact cannot be played, it is retrieved from the discard and put back into the player's hand.
+Discarded cards that are successfully played are not reused until the next dealer shuffles.

 At the end of a deal, all unplayed cards are discarded face down without being revealed to opponents.
 Any undealt cards also are discarded face down.
 The discarded cards are gathered and passed clockwise to the next dealer.